Missouri Justice Fellowship Program

 About Our Fellowship Program

-The fellowship term is August 2026 through July 2028.
-Placement in underserved communities as determined by MSPD.
+The fellowship is a two-year term starting each year in August.
+Placement in underserved communities is determined by MSPD.
 Fellows must remain open to placement statewide.
-Fellows of the 2026 class may be placed in following locations: Chillicothe, Farmington, Jackson, Kennett, Kirksville, Hannibal, Lebanon, Moberly, Poplar Bluff, Rolla, Sedalia, Springfield, St. Joseph, Union or West Plains.
+Fellows may be placed in the following locations: Bolivar, Chillicothe, Farmington, Jackson, Kennett, Kirksville, Hannibal, Lebanon, Moberly, Monett, Nevada, Poplar Bluff, Rolla, Sedalia, Springfield, St. Joseph, Union, or West Plains.

 Applicant Qualifications